cloudree/Tester670/README.md

-You can find some pictures at my blog :
+You can find some pictures at my blog (korean) :

 https://blog.naver.com/cloudree/221696084596